You are here

 Medicines are often prescribed to improve people’s quality of life.

 Information and support should be given to people and their carers.
-This should include written information about the following risks:
+This should include information about possible side effects and risks.

 - receive their medicine at the appropriate times